-Maybe it is best if we back off from yielding, like that interpreter, to the temptation to allegorize, and simply go with an understanding that the parable deals with the various ways that listeners respond to the word.
-We could, as some do, focus on the many ways that the seed is lost or rejected, dredging up more images of hardness of the heart, closed ears and minds and develop a wondrous and thundering diatribe on why 'they', whoever 'they' are, are such uncaring, unresponsive, un-Christian people.
+Maybe it is best if we back off from yielding, like the gospel interpreter, to the temptation to allegorize and simply go with an understanding that the parable deals with the various ways that listeners respond to the word.
+We could, as many do, focus on the numerous ways that the seed is lost or rejected, dredging up more images of hardness of the heart, closed ears and minds and develop a wondrous and thundering diatribe on why 'they', whoever 'they' are, are such uncaring, unresponsive, un-Christian people.
 But we won't.
-If you want that sort of hard-hearted, closed Christianity I'm afraid you'll have to either watch a religion channel on cable TV or pick one of the many churches who revel and thrive upon denouncing people as evil and non-Christian.
+If you want that sort of hard-hearted, closed Christianity I'm afraid you've come to the wrong place - instead you'll have to either watch a religion channel on cable TV or pick one of the many churches who revel and thrive upon denouncing people as evil and non-Christian.

-I'd like to focus instead upon the closing and most important image presented in the parable, the image of good soil yielding great bounty and harvest.
-Now my usual approach to gardening is that if it can't be done with an implement twenty feet wide, going ten miles per hour and breathing the sweet smell of diesel exhaust and hot hydraulic fluid, I'm not interested!
+Here I will focus instead upon the closing and most important image presented in the parable, the image of good soil yielding great bounty and harvest.
+Now my usual approach to gardening is that unless it can be done with an implement twenty feet wide, going ten miles per hour and breathing the sweet smell of diesel exhaust and hot hydraulic fluid I'm not interested!
 But in the times that Elizabeth drags me over to her garden to 'ooh and ahh' over the latest greenery, I can appreciate that gardener's sense of basic connection with the earth in working with good soil and healthy, growing plants.
-I can readily conjure up memories and imaginations of the texture and smell of fine soil, just the right combinations of fine organic and inorganic materials blended to provide a welcoming environment for tender new seeds desiring only to blossom forth.
-Just enough moisture to coax the seeds open and to carry the nutrients to the quickly-strengthening root system.
-Just the right darkish colour to absorb the rays of the sun and provide a warm blanket to nurture growth and to protect in the darkness.
-Soil that is open to accepting the very elements of life, air and water.
-Soil that is teeming with life, from the microscopic to the Jack-in-the-beanstalk, vibrant, competing and cooperating, alive.
+Having had a farm I can readily conjure up memories and imaginations of the texture and smell of fine soil, just the right combinations of fine organic and yes, inorganic, materials blended to provide a welcoming environment for tender new seeds desiring only to blossom forth.
+I enjoyed the times when there was just enough moisture to coax the seeds open and to carry the nutrients to the quicklystrengthening root system.
+When the soil had just the right darkish colour to absorb the rays of the sun and provide a warm blanket to nurture growth and to protect in the darkness.
+I appreciated the times when the soil was open to accepting the very elements of life, air and water - soil teeming with life, from microscopic bacteria to bugs and worms, soil vibrant, competing and cooperating, alive.
 Clean soil, clear of weeds and sticks and stones and other hurtful things.
-Soil that helps healthy seed sprout, and grow, and flourish, and blossom, providing the source for honey, food for us, beauty to behold, and seed to spread for the next generation.
+Soil that helps healthy seed sprout and grow and flourish and blossom, providing the source for honey, food for us, beauty to behold and seed to spread for the next generation.
 Yes, a wonderful and pleasing set of images.

-Of course we can apply these images to ourselves as individuals.
-We can think of the ways that we can be 'good soil', preparing ourselves in prayer and bible study to nurture faith, keeping our lives as free of weeds as possible so that the word does not get choked off in our lives, bearing fruit that others might also taste and see that the Lord is good.
+Of course we can and do apply these images to ourselves as individuals.
+We ponder the ways that we can be 'good soil', preparing ourselves in prayer and bible study to nurture faith, keeping our lives as free of weeds as possible so that the word does not get choked off in our lives, bearing fruit that others might also taste and see that the Lord is good.